A term that often surfaces in the logistics industry is drayage, but what is it?

 The future of drayage

-The drayage industry is evolving rapidly, driven by technological advancements and changing market dynamics.
-Some key trends shaping the future of drayage include:
+The drayage industry is evolving rapidly, driven by technological advancements and changing market dynamics, and some of the key trends changing the future of drayage include: